Course description

 * You can choose to study abroad in Year 3.

-* We have state-of-the-art research equipment and excellent facilities, including a specialised building in the city centre with sports biomechanics and exercise physiology labs.
+* We have state-of-the-art research equipment and excellent facilities, including a specialised building in the city centre with sports labs and other exciting learning spaces.

 Subjects